Update: 1 Nov 2018: added a link to my new post The Continuum of Capitalism.

 - income inequality

 - systemic ‘isms (racism, sexism, nationalism, patriotism, etc)

 Below I will give you a small set of examples to show my point.

 We live in a country where we:

-- throw away enough food to feed 3 times our population
+- throw away enough food to feed the world’s starving population

-- have enough housing for 3 times our population
+- have enough housing for 6 times our homeless population

 - are the richest country in the world

 and yet we have: